Deduplicate Across Salesforce Leads and Contacts

 step-1-advanced-tab-salesforce-related-phone.png

-The Conditions tab provides rules one or more of the records in a duplicate group will need to meet.
+The Conditions tab provides rules that one or more of the records in a duplicate group must meet.
+These options let you choose required fields, fields that can be empty, or specify values that must be included.

 • At Least One Record With Non-Empty - At least one record in the duplicate group must contain a value.